 Instructions

-- Line a baking sheet with a silicone liner like silpat.
-You can also lightly butter the pan, or use a layer of nonstick foil.
+- Set oven to 200F.
+Line a baking sheet with a silicone liner or sheet of parchment paper.
 Put the pan in the oven to warm.
+Note: warming the pan helps your brittle spread more easily later.

-- Put the sugar and corn syrup in a large glass bowl.
+- Put the sugar and corn syrup in a large microwave safe glass bowl.
+A large 8 cup pyrex measuring cup works well.
 Stir to combine.
+Note: the mixture will be very thick, just stir a bit to get the mixture somewhat combined.

-- Microwave (on full power) for 3 minutes, then stir.
+- Microwave (on full power) for 3 minutes, then stir again and scrape down the bowl.
 Microwave for another 3 minutes.

 - Add the butter and peanuts and stir.